 Ferrock is a carbon-negative concrete alternative.
 The material's name comes from ferrous rock, but it is primarily composed of waste steel dust and ground silica glass.

 The material generates significantly less carbon dioxide than concrete.
-It's also very strong --- around five times more sturdy than Portland cement.
-It's also flexible, meaning it can bend without breaking due to compression or seismic action.
+It's also solid --- around five times more sturdy than Portland cement.
+It's also flexible and can bend without breaking due to compression or seismic action.

 On the construction site, the material sets faster than concrete, making it practical for jobs where speed is necessary.
-The material can be hard to source due to its novelty, but in areas where it is available, it makes an excellent alternative to concrete.
+The material can be hard to source due to its novelty, but it makes it an excellent alternative to concrete in areas where it is available.

 A similar material, ashcrete, uses waste fly ash from coal burning operations and offers similar benefits as ferrock.